 The Minor in History offers students the opportunity to deepen their understanding of the past and to broaden and sharpen their focus on the present.
 Students can apply skills they learn as part of this minor to any occupation that calls for independent judgment, clear reasoning, and an appreciation for the way the world works.

 Course Title Credits

-Required Cour rses 12
+Required Cou rses 12

+The minor co nsists of four courses in History.
+Appro priate

-education req courses in addition to the History general uirement.
-Appropriate experimental or spec s can be used with the approval of the min
+experimental or special topics courses can be used with the

+approval of th ne minor coordinator